IngeborgArdoe/training/foundation_english/exercise-08.md

 The next thing for you to make is the functionality for sending e-mail to contact persons and store them as «Mail».
 This exercise is again optional, but we recommend you to at least browse through it and look at the solution.

-####7.
-OPTIONAL: Create a task "Send Mail to Contact".

-The task should be made available through buttons both in the Contact-form and the Company-form (where you have a grid of contact persons).
-   1. Create a new task which opens a mail-window and stores the e-mail as a Mail-object in the database after "Send" has been clicked.

-   *Guidance: The task needs «Contact» as data source (cardinality=unbound).
-In addition, you will need a File data source (cardinality=one) of type "Mail Message".
-This is the Outlook-file which will be created in memory and sent out.
-After being sent, the e-mail has to be stored as a Mail-object - one instance per contact.
-Accordingly, you will have to include the data source Mail (cardinality=unbound) as well.*

-   *The effects needed are Create a Mail Message (that creates a Mail Message file with the e-mail addresses of the contacts and saves the message to the data source «Mail Message»), Open a Form (that opens a Mail Message window from the file data field of «Mail Message») and Create Objects (that saves Mail objects).*

-   *Take a look at the provided solution for further guidance.
-Remember to set security for the task!*

 <table>
    <tr><td><a href="exercise-07.md"><- Previous</a></td><td align="right"><a href="exercise-09.md">Next -></a></td></tr>
 </table>